tmr232/Sark/docs/plugins/installation.rst

     Each user can set his own plugins to load, thus eliminating the need for root access.

-By installing plugins this way, you no longer need to copy the plugins, and can just develop normally.
+To install your plugins, just add them to one of the lists.
+This allows you to easily update plugins as you go without ever needing to copy them.